- September 20, 2022

 Install Podman in Windows using PowerShell

 Docker for windows has been around for years and most IT admins are already familiar with it.
 Not along ago, Red Hat launched their own containerization tool named Podman which works just like Docker.
-In fact it is best Docker alternative for Windows.
-If you’re new to Docker or Podman, I would highly recommend you to checkout this detailed post before you get started with it.
+In fact, you can consider Podman as a best Docker alternative for Windows.

 In this article, you will learn how to get started with Podman in Windows 10 or Windows 11.
 Please note that Podman requires WSL2 installed in Windows.
 If it is not installed already, Podman installation will do it for you.
 Now let’s get started.